contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/08_github.md

 You will be prompted to enter the username of the **Owner** of the repository, as well as the **Repository** name.

 ![Add a GitHub repo](images/import-github-repo.jpg "Add a GitHub repository")

->**Note:** We advise you to [use personal access tokens](/technical-resources/apispark/guide/store/wrappers/github#personal-access-tokens "use personal access tokens") to import your GitHub repository.

 ## 4. Generate the Wrapper's folders